 Valley National Bank vs. Capital One

-Valley National Bank is a good choice because it comes with a lot of options.
-This bank’s biggest strength lies in its diversity of banking products — no matter what financial goal you have, you should be able to find a Valley product that will help you make it happen.
+Valley National Bank’s main strength lies in its diversity of banking products — no matter what financial goal you have, you should be able to find a Valley product that will help you make it happen.
 The main drawbacks are low yields on most accounts.
 If you live outside the service area you can probably find better banking options.
 But if you live near a Valley branch, then its multitude of products might be appealing.